BrunoBonacci/mulog/README.md

 The second type of context is the (thread) local context.
-It can be used to inject information about the current processing and all the events withing the scope of the context will inherit the properties and their values.
+It can be used to inject information about the current processing and all the events within the scope of the context will inherit the properties and their values.

 For example the following line will contain all the properties of the